darawish/domainbook/README.md

 ## More info

-This repository is created to gather feature requests & to submit any issues you might find.

 More info about the application can be seen at [Darawish](https://darawish.io) website.
+For support requests use our [Support portal](https://support.darawish.io)